Syllabus (Semester 1, 2026)

 Lecture topics

-Urban analytics context
+Urban analytics indicators (Section 2.6)

 Lab activities

-- Test preparation guidance
+- Mid-semester test preparation

-Lab - Assignment 1 work session and test preparation
+- Assignment 1 work session

-Canvas test (27-29 March) - Practical Python coding assessment covering Weeks 1-4
+- Practical Python coding assessment covering Weeks 1 to 4

-Week 5: Functions and workflows (30 March)
+Week 5: Workflows and Assignment 1 finalisation (30 March)

 Lecture topics

-- GitHub workflows and reproducibility
+- GitHub workflows and reproducibility for the data blog

 Lab activities

-- Final Assignment 1 work session
+- Peer code review and Assignment 1 work session

-Assignment 1 due: 5 April Sunday 23:59
+Assignment 1 due: 5 April Sunday 23:59 NZST

 Easter and mid-semester break (3 April - 17 April 2026)